Maple, Wisconsin

 Maple is a town in Douglas County, Wisconsin, United States.
 The population was 649 at the 2000 census.
 The unincorporated communities of Blueberry and Maple are located in the town.

 Infrastructure

 Transportation

-U.S. Highway 2 serves as a main route in the community.
+U.S. Highway 2 serves as a main route in the town.

 History

 The Town of Maple was founded on December 24, 1906, after Old Brule split into three towns.